jonnonz1/nz-statute-book/acts/public/1998/postal-services-act-1998.md

   (b) evidence of that person's identity.

 ### 13 Offences
-Every postal operator commits an offence and is liable to a fine of not more than $10,000 who— (a) fails, without reasonable excuse, to properly keep records sufficient to satisfy the requirements of subsections (1) to (3) of section 12; or
+Every postal operator commits an offence and is liable on conviction to a fine of not more than $10,000 who— (a) fails, without reasonable excuse, to properly keep records sufficient to satisfy the requirements of subsections (1) to (3) of section 12; or
   (b) fails, without reasonable excuse, to comply with the requirements of section 12(4) or section 12(5).